 John Doe, CSP, is a Safety Director with Amazon.
-Mike attended the University of Wisconsin earning a bachelors degree in Management.
+John attended the University of Wisconsin earning a bachelors degree in Management.
 He is a professional member of ASSP since 2012 belonging to the Greater Chicago chapter.
-Mike is also a part of the Management practice specialty since 2014.
+John is also a part of the Management practice specialty since 2014.

 Sample Platform Statement: (300 words max)

 Although I’ve only been a part of ASSP since 2012, I can recognize the change that has happened throughout the organization.
 Our members needs have shifted and with that, the organization continues to evolve.
 Having served as a Chapter President, we have worked closely with the Society to stay on track with our strategic vision.
 If I am elected, I want to continue to pave that path for the future of ASSP.

 I want to continue to develop and grow our future leaders.
 I recognize the need to engage with our emerging professionals and student members.
 My focus is on the future of our organization.
 By engaging OSH students and emerging professionals, we can help shape the future of the profession through ASSP.

 I will do my best to represent you as a member.
 I want to hear directly from the members on how their experience could be improved.
 I want to listen to every member and represent them at the society level.